scrumhum/Java-Assignment-008/README.md

 6. Add a loop in main that checks myexp with the values -0.1, -1.0, -10.0, and -100.0.
 Comment on the accuracy.

 ## Part 2 - Submit via GitHub Pull Request
-* Performe the same Pull request steps you've been doing all semester!
+* Perform the same Pull request steps you've been doing all semester!